Nurse Explains How Use of Plastics Could Increase Risk of Kidney Disease

 Additionally, she called on regulatory bodies to intensify monitoring and enforcement to ensure adherence to proper food safety standards.

-Her comments have sparked concern and renewed conversations around food safety practices in local markets and their potential health consequences.
+Her comments have sparked renewed conversations around food safety practices in local markets and their potential health consequences.

 Oheneni Adazoa chastises plantain chip sellers

-Earlier, YEN.com.gh reported that popular lifestyle show host on Sompa FM, Oheneni Adazoa, has created awareness about sellers allegedly melting rubber in the oil used for their business to maintain its quantity and make the plantain crispy.
+Earlier, YEN.com.gh reported that a popular host on Sompa FM had blasted sellers for allegedly melting rubber in the oil used for their business to maintain its quantity and make the plantain crispy.

-She had a concerned citizen calling her hotline to confirm her claims.
-According to the caller, she once planned on setting up the same business and contacted one seller to help her out.
+Oheneni Adazoa said a concerned citizen called her hotline to confirm her claims and explained that she once planned on setting up the same business and contacted a seller to ask for advice.

 Source: YEN.com.gh